vandalton/BertaAndButterflies/DIARY.md

 ![Berta drawing](./static/berta_drawing.png)

 Now when I see other game for the Atari 2600, I'm automatically thinking how it was done.
-For example, [Combat](https://youtu.be/3m86ftny1uY) game is an example of how to use console's abilities in the most direct way: display two sprites and two missiles, and a playfield.
+For example, [Combat](https://youtu.be/3m86ftny1uY) game is a presentation of how to use console's abilities in the most direct way: display two sprites and two missiles, and a playfield.
 [Breakout](https://youtu.be/tT70Tv6D41o) apparently has one sprite for paddle, the ball and bricks made out of the "playfield pixels".

 # 2024-03-07 - Day #007